 The term “Rakusei” means western Kyoto, namely the Arashiyama and Sagano areas .
 This area, nestled against the mountains, was a popular location for the villas of nobility during the Heian period (794-1185), and is now a popular sightseeing destination.

-Rakusei is demarcated in part by the Katsura River, which gently winds around the old temples dotting the river's west bank.
+Rakusei is demarcated by the Katsura River, which gently winds around the old temples dotting the river's west bank.

 - Katsurarikyu Imperial Villa, with Japan's most famous garden